Peter Waters: Biography

 Born in 1930 in Woking, Surrey, England, Peter Waters began his formal education in 1945 at the Guildford College of Art, Surrey, where he studied bookbinding under the instruction of William Matthews.
 He then went on to study at the Royal College of Art in 1949 and eventually teach at the Farnham School of Art and the Royal College of Art.

 While at the Royal College of Art, Waters became a close friend and associate of his tutor Roger Powell, a well known preservationist and bookbinder whose work includes the 1953 restoration of The Book of Kells.
-At the RCA, Waters also met his future wife, Sheila, who was soon to become one of the foremost calligraphers and map designers in the world.
+At the RCA, Waters also met his future wife, Sheila, who was soon to become a calligrapher and map designer.
 In 1957, Waters and Powell formed a professional partnership in book binding and conservation at the bindery in Hampshire.
 They produced many designer bindings for museums and collectors, often aided by Sheila, who made many drawings and designs for stamping engravings.
 Powell and Waters were called upon to restore many rare books, including The Book of Durrow, the Books of Dimma and Armagh, and the Lichfield Gospels.
 Waters eventually took over Powell's position at the Royal College of Art and remained there until he and his family moved to the United States in 1971.
 A DVD entitled Peter Waters, Master Bookbinder has been produced featuring his early bindings from student days to the mid-1960s, prior to the Florence flood.

 In 1971, Waters was appointed the Conservation Officer and Chief of the Conservation Division at the United States Library of Congress in Washington, D.C.
 Under Waters' supervision, a new conservation lab was created so as to allow for the restoration of many of the items found in the Library of Congress's huge collection of library materials, artefacts and cultural archives.

 Waters remained at the Library of Congress until 1995 when he retired, although he remained an active member of the conservation community and served on the National Archives Preservation Committee and was a fellow of the International Institute for Conservation and the American Institute for Conservation of Historic and Artistic Works.

 Waters died on 26 June 2003, of mesothelioma-related heart failure.
-His exposure to asbestos dust while using bookbinding tools in the mid-1900s is responsible for his development of this form of cancer.
+His exposure to asbestos dust while making and using asbestos handles on finishing tools from the mid-1950s on is suspected for his development of this form of cancer.

 Significance to preservation

-From the beginning of his conservation career, Peter Waters' work was both ground-breaking and sought after by libraries all over the world.
 Dealing primarily with disaster preparedness, Waters was instrumental in developing recovery plans for large natural disasters affecting libraries and archives, most notably "Procedures for Salvage of Water Damaged Library Materials",1 which was originally published in 1975 and revised in 1993.
 Of all of Waters' conservation efforts, his work with the Biblioteca Nazionale Centrale Firenze after the Arno River Flood in Florence, Italy, in November 1966, and the Library of Congress as Conservation Officer are the most well known.